-This is the PCP Compilation of the original Doomshop Productions from Memphis, Tennessee that was released in 2002.
+This is the PCP Compilation of the original Doomshop Productions from Memphis, Tennessee that was released in 1998 and re-released in 2002.
 Memphis rap got overlooked in the year of 2002 as Atlanta had been taking over the music industry and scene.
 This Doomshop album is no exception unfortunately given that the album is ultra rare as fuck.
 This album is a part of Memphis rap history.

 Mista Dre, Marco, KillaMac, So Serious, RedRum, Playa Dre, E-1, K-9, Ms. Pure, and Mr. Greg. are the original members of Doomshop.
 There are the original members of Doomshop.
 E-1 was thankful to be a part of this album and his whole team.
 He remembers his time in Doomshop with some of the best rappers in Memphis at that time.
 Mista Dre had fun learning how to put an underground album together.

 We At Yo Doe was a classic Memphis junt that was the shit!
 Mista Dre produced the junt We At Yo Doe.
 Mista Dre was before his time with the way he heavily distorted the 808 beats from a drum machine.